-Approximately 30 business customers are participating in a pilot project aimed at curbing electric demand during peak periods.
+Business customers from large to small are participating in a pilot project aimed at curbing electric demand during peak periods.
 Customers are tracking their energy use and working with MGE to identify electric demandlimiting strategies in their facilities' operations.
-The goal is to help participants identify ways to improve their energy management systems, reducing peak demand and costs.
-MGE is proposing an extension to this one-year pilot program in order to collect more data and assess the program's effectiveness.

-Capital Brewery in Middleton joined the

-On Demand Savings program to help

-reduce electric use during peak use periods.
+Capital Brewery in Middleton joined the On Demand Savings program to help reduce electric use during peak use periods.